-Each convertible note was convertible into one fully paid ordinary share at the option of the noteholder, at a price being the lower of \$1.00 and the price of the next equity capital raise.
-Convertible notes had an interest rate of 12% and were secured by a general charge over the asset of the Company.
-The convertible notes were converted to equity during the year at \$0.75 per share, representing the price per share of capital raised in August 2018 (see Note 20).
+Each convertible note is convertible into one fully paid ordinary share at the option of the noteholder, at a price being the lower of \$1.50 and the price of the next equity capital raise.
+Convertible notes have an interest rate of 5% and are secured by a general charge over the asset of the Company.
+Refer to note 20, subsequent events, for further information in relation to convertible notes.